 Across all awarded contracts, the use of accounting-based performance metrics dominates that of stock price-based performance metrics.
 Excluding time-vested contracts, for the clean (alternative) sample, 99% (97%) of the performance metrics are accounting-based.
 Among accounting-based performance metrics, EPS, sales, operating income, and cash flow are the four most commonly used performance metrics in both the clean and alternative samples.
-Based on the clean sample, on average, each bonus (restricted stock and options) contract uses 1.57 (1.07 and 1) performance metrics, and each CEO receives 1.11 (1.35 and 1.24) grants per year.
-The maximum number of performance metrics used in bonus (restricted stock and options) contracts is 4 (3 and 2).
+Based on the clean sample, on average, each bonus (restricted stock and option) contract uses 1.57 (1.07 and 1) performance metrics, and each CEO receives 1.11 (1.35 and 1.24) grants per year.
+The maximum number of performance metrics used in bonus (restricted stock and option) contracts is 4 (3 and 2).
 These numbers are similar to those in the alternative sample.

-Turning now to the ExecuComp sample, our main compensation variable is CEO total annual compensation flow (TDC1).
 Table 2 provides descriptive statistics for our sample firms.
-The average (median) of the logarithm of CEO total annual compensation flow (TDC1) is 7.91 (7.92) close to the average (median) logarithm of simulated CEO pay of 8.4 (8.37) in the clean sample.
+The average (median) of the logarithm of CEO total annual compensation flow, TDC1, obtained from ExecuComp, is 7.91 (7.92) close to the average (median) logarithm of simulated CEO pay of 8.4 (8.37) in the clean sample.
 We use the logarithm of one plus total annual compensation in the empirical analysis to mitigate the effect of skewness in compensation.
-In robustness tests, we use the inside wealth variable in Coles et al. (2006) as an alternative compensation variable.
-Using CEO wealth is in line with Core and Guay (2010) who also develop a framework for evaluating the costs of incentive packages.
-In dynamic models (e.g., Albuquerque and Hopenhayn, 2004, and DeMarzo and Fishman, 2007) lifetime utility under the contract depends on wealth, the state variable of the system.
-Intuitively, future utility promises in the form of restricted stock or non-vested option that were granted in the past all contribute to incentivizing management currently, but are costly as they create volatility in the consumption stream.
-For example, we drop part-year executives to avoid, among other things, a confounding effect of large initial signing grants, but capture some of the incentives provided by these initial grants when we run our tests using CEO inside wealth.
+In robustness tests, we use the inside wealth variable in Coles et al. (2006) to capture the lack of diversification that comes from past equity grants.

-The mean three-year lagged stock return (assuming dividends reinvested) is 11 percent.
+The mean three-year lagged stock return (assuming dividends reinvested) is 11 percent with a standard deviation of 25 percent.
+The mean one-year stock return is 16 percent with a standard deviation of 46 percent.
+The mean ROA is somewhat smaller and also less volatile.
 The logarithm of market value for the average firm is 7.45, slightly higher than the median value, consistent with our sample being skewed towards larger firms.
 Sample firms have 56 percent of board members hired by the CEO (coopt) on average and have 68 percent of average institutional ownership.
-The CEOs in our ExecuComp sample are on average of 56 years old and stay in that role for about 8.2 years.
+The CEOs in our ExecuComp sample are on average 56 years old and stay in that role for about 8.2 years.
 About 11 percent of our sample CEOs are founders of their firms.
+The mean

-The mean (median) firm stock return volatility (i.e., variance of stock returns over the last 36 months) is 0.11 (0.10).
+(median) firm stock return volatility (i.e., variance of stock returns over the last 36 months) is 0.11 (0.10).
 The mean (median) log CEO pay volatility (i.e., measured with realized volatility) is 13.80 (13.89) in the ExecuComp sample, whereas the simulated log CEO pay volatility (i.e., measured by the log of the variance of simulated compensation) is 14.32 (14.40) in the clean sample of the Incentive Lab data.